P233/emmet2-mode/README.md

 Emmet2-mode is an opinionated enhanced [Emmet](https://emmet.io/) minor mode I have eagerly desired to have in Emacs.
 Special thanks to [@manateelazycat](https://github.com/manateelazycat) for creating the [deno-bridge](https://github.com/manateelazycat/deno-bridge), which is the key to making this package come true.

-Emmet2-mode supports all the features of Emmet but with the following improvements:
+Emmet2-mode is both of a pre-processor and a post-processor for Emmet.
+It supports all the features of Emmet but with the following improvements:

 - Expanding markup with CSS modules object and JSX class names constructor
 - Automatically detecting markup abbreviations (Beta)